wallabyway/bim360-project-starter/README.md

 ```
 Commands:
-  login                                             opens a BIM360/ACC login page in a browser where you login, and the refresh token is captured.
-  createprojectfromtemplate                         create a new project from template
+  login <key> <secret>                                 gets 2-legged with forge key/secret + get 3-legged access tokens via browser and BIM360/ACC login page
+  listaccounts                                         list all ACC/BIM 360 account IDs.
+The new Project you will create, will go under this Account ID
-  list                                              list BIM 360 Project Templates.
+  listprojects                                         list BIM 360 Project Templates.
 You will create a new Project from one of these existing Project templates
-  accounts                                          list all ACC/BIM 360 account IDs.
-The new Project you will create, will go under this Account ID
-  new <project_name>                                create a new Project, returns an ID
+  createproject <project_name>                         create a new Project, returns a projectID
-  template <template_project_id> <new_project_id>   create a new Project, from a template
+  copytemplate <new_project_id> <template_project_id>  copy template folders/roles, into new Project
+  importusers <g_spreadsheet_url>                      import users from google spreadsheet, into a bim360 hub
+  adduserstoproject <project_id> <g_spreadsheet_url>   Adds users (project admin and project user) to a project, from google spreadsheet
+  patchuserroles <g_spreadsheet_url>                   patch user roles, from google spreadsheet, into bim360
   copyfiles <template_project_id> <new_project_id>     recursively copy files from template folder into destination folder
-  worksharing <folder_id>                           create a new Revit cloud worksharing file in a folder
+  createworksharing <folder_id>                        create a new Revit cloud worksharing file in a folder
   help [command]                                       display help for command
 ```

 ### POSTMAN